 - On a site under the client's control in Norway.

-- On the Norwegian continental shelf
+- On the Norwegian continental shelf.

-What should be reported on the RF-1199 and RF-1198?
+What should be reported on RF-1199 and RF-1198?

 Foreign companies with activities in Norway must report every single assignment in Norway.
 The information they need to provide for each assignment is generally:

-- The name and organization number of the client
+- Client's name and organization number.

-- The municipality and place of the assignment
+- Municipality and location of the assignment.

-- The contract number for the assignment
+- Contract number for the assignment.

 Reporting deadline and fee